The SightCall integration requires some ports to be open on your network.

 - *.rtccloud.net : TCP 443 (default), optionally you can setup alternative ports 5204 and 11005 from the Admin Console to more easily identify SightCall packets

-Regardless, if you are using Zscaler Cloud Solution or a similar network security solution, you need to disable Deep Packet Inspection/SSL inspection for *.rtccloud.net
+If you are using Zscaler Cloud Solution or a similar network security solution, you need to disable Deep Packet Inspection / SSL Inspection for *.rtccloud.net

 In order to prevent any quality problem during video session, the global network bandwidth usage as well as SightCall specific usage should be monitored.
 Internet usage should never exceed 90% of the link capacity.

 Video quality may be temporarily affected by network congestion.